dart-lang/samples/native_app/README.md

 # Native compilation sample

-This sample is a command line application that can be compiled to native code using the `dart2native` command included in Dart 2.6.
+This sample is a command line application that can be compiled to native code using the [`dart2native`][dart2native] command included in Dart 2.6.
 The application fetches stats for a GitHub user and prints them to the console.

-This sample also shows how to parse command line options into Dart object using [`package:build_cli_annotations`][build-cli] and [`package:build`][build].
+This sample also shows how to parse command line options into Dart objects using [`package:build_cli_annotations`][build-cli] and [`package:build`][build].

 ## Building and running an executable
-To create a standalone executable, Run the `dart2native` command on a Dart file with a `main()` function.
+To create a standalone executable, run the `dart2native` command on a Dart file with a `main()` function.
 By default, it places the executable in the same directory.
 The `--output` or `-o` flag is used to change the location of the executable.